readthedocs/readthedocs.org/docs/tutorial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sphinx can build several other formats in addition to HTML, such as PDF and EPUB.
-You might want to enable this formats for your project
+You might want to enable these formats for your project
 so your users can read the documentation offline.

 To do so, add this extra content to your ``.readthedocs.yaml``: